Spirent/stc-ansible/README.md

       GeneratorList: ref:/project
 ```

-### More examples
+### More Examples

 Check the [playbook](playbooks) folder for more examples.

-# Implementation Design
+# Implementation and Design

-The STC ansible module does connect directly to the Lab Server via Rest API.
-Instead, it first `ssh` into the lab-server, and then uses the Rest API to connect to the BLL server.
+The STC Ansible module does not connect directly to the STC Lab Server via the STC REST API.
+Instead, it first `ssh` into the STC Lab Server, and then uses the REST API to connect to the BLL.

 ![System Design](docs/sysdes.png)